 Embrace Your Writing Quirks

-- Analyze Your Work: Look through your recent writings.
-What stylistic patterns or themes do you keep repeating?
+- Analyze Your Work: Look for repeat patterns or themes.

-- Ask for Outside Perspective: Friends, writing partners, or beta readers can often point out your voice even when you can’t see it yourself.
+- Ask for Outside Perspective: Friends can often point out your voice even when you can’t see it.

 “Your voice is what sets you apart in a world of millions of writers.”